jrandj/aws-solutions-architect-associate/README.md

     * Roles are far more secure than storing your access key and secret access key on individual EC2 instances (in the .aws directory).
 Roles are easier to manage.
 Roles can be assigned to an EC2 instance after it is created using both the console and command line.
 Roles are universal, you can use them in any region.

+	* A bootstrap script runs with administrator privileges on EC2 instance startup.
+It is configured in the "User data" section on instance creation.

     * Metadata can be queried to get information about an instance:
         ```shell
         curl http://<ip>/latest/meta-data/